Placing Objects on the Globe

 - Stay within a relatively small area, probably a hundred kilometers or so.

 - Set up independent sublevels, each with their own CesiumGeoreference, in each part of the globe that is of interest.
 This technique is described in the Building Global Scenes with Sublevels tutorial.

-- Use the CesiumGeoreferenceComponent to add limited globe-awareness to any Unreal Actor (described below).
+- Use the CesiumGeoreferenceComponent to add limited globe-awareness to any Unreal Actor (see "We can turn dynamic objects into georeferenced objects" below).

 - Manually extend your game objects to be fully aware of the round Earth.

 When we place regular Unreal Engine objects, as we did with the Cone above, we give them particular coordinates in the game world.
 So far, this is probably not surprising.